 Traveling with kids also means taking them into consideration.

 Isaiah & Aspen getting their wiggles out after being in the car for most of the day!
+Sometimes a few jumping jacks go a long ways! |

 I also made sure that we had things to occupy us while in the car.
 I knew that the hubby would have people he would need to meet with and that it would be better for us to wait in the car.
 While we don't watch much TV at home, the portable car DVD players is a blessing during certain times.
 At one point, we were in the car for over an hour while Daddy got some of the business related stuff taken care of.
 I crawled in the back seat with the kiddos and we watched a movie together.
 Books are also important to take!